Skip to content

 • air filter condition

-• extension cord length and quality
+• extension cord length and gauge

-• load type
+• load timing

 Never trade comfort for exhaust risk